CloudI/website/Trouble_Shooting.rst

 1. Incorrect Dispatcher Pattern

-  For example, in the development of the Book Service the original service initialization logic had code that looked like this:
+  In the development of the Book Service the original service initialization logic had code that looked like this:

 ::